ibraheem-moosa/protein-bvalue-prediction/README.md

     python3 torch_lstm.py path/to/rnn_inputs protein_list.txt path/to/rnn/dir

-Here the third parameter is aa directory where the RNNs will be saved at each epoch.
+Here the third parameter is a directory where the RNNs will be saved at each epoch.

 # dependencies